Skip to content

 Priority will be given to projects that struggle to get funding in traditional ways, are led by people who have historically been excluded from funding and opportunity, and show in their budget that the funds will stay local.

 Individuals who are 18 years or older are eligible to apply.
-Groups, businesses, and non-profits are also eligible to apply for funding.
+Groups, businesses, and non-profits are also eligible to apply for project funding.

 Kingston Common Futures may encourage folks applying with similar projects to meet,cross-pollinate, and consider collaborating or applying together.